akobrinsky/akobrinsky.github.io/bio/index.md

 ---
 layout: page
 title: Bio
-image:
-  feature: aryeh-plaid-man.jpg
-  background: bg7.png
-comments: false
-share: false
+bgimage: plaid-crop.jpg
 ---
-## About Aryeh
-Born in Winnipeg, Manitoba...
+Born in Fargo, ND Raised in Fargo, ND
-Grew up in Fargo, North Dakota.

 Since 2005, he has quickly established himself as a creative and versatile bassist on the New York jazz scene.
 Aryeh stands at the vanguard of a new generation of instrumental performers for whom the notion of genre is becoming increasingly ambiguous.

 Having toured Europe, North Africa, Canada and the United States Aryeh has performed with a wide variety of artists including Tyshawn Sorey, Hal Crook, Andrew D'Angelo, Matt Wilson, Bob Moses and Dominique Eade.